-2.Spring Outing Qingming is a day for memorial, yet it is a day for refresh as well.
+Qingming is a day for the memorial, yet it is a day to refresh as well.
 This tradition of spring walking can be traced back to the Tang Dynasty and is still popular nowadays.
 As Qingming is in Spring, everything on earth starts waking up from the chilly winter.
-Rivers begins to flow, birds begin to sing, flowers begin to blossoming and grass begins to grow.
+Rivers begin to flow, birds begin to sing, flowers begin to blossoming and grass begins to grow.
 It is hard to resist the temptation of going out for a walk in spring and appreciate the beauty of nature.

 China is a country famous for its food.
-Every festival in China has a unique food to boost the festival atmosphere.
-In Qingming Festival, you cannot miss Qingtuan.
+Every festival in China has unique food to boost the festival atmosphere.
+In the Qingming Festival, you cannot miss Qingtuan.
 Qingtuan is a form of green dumpling that’s stuffed and steamed.
-Qingtuan is only eaten around Qingming festival because one of its ingredients , Chinese barley grass, only can be found around this period.
-Eating this tradition food with your families not only satisfy your appetite, but also is a great way to honor your ancestors
+Qingtuan is only eaten around the Qingming festival because one of its ingredients, Chinese barley grass, only can be found around this period.
+Eating this traditional food with your families not only satisfy your appetite but also is a great way to honor your ancestors.

 During the Tomb-Sweeping Day in China, some folk taboos and traditional geomantic omen theory taboos should be avoided.
 Let’s take a look at the precautions of the Tomb-Sweeping Day.